vpulim/node-soap/Readme.md

 ```

 The `args` argument allows you to supply arguments that generate an XML document inside of the SOAP Body section.

+The `options` object is optional and is passed to the `request`-module.
+Interesting properties might be:
+* `timeout`: Timeout in milliseconds
+* `forever`: Enables keep alive connections

 ### Client.*method*Async(args) - call *method* on the SOAP service.